IPL-UV/IPL-UV.github.io/content/people/alumni/gabriel_gomez.md

   img: gabriel.webp
 ---

-In my MSc work I applied accurate contrast perception models to improve Support Vector Regression in subjective domains for image coding.
+When I was at ISP, in my MSc work, I applied accurate contrast perception models to improve Support Vector Regression in subjective domains for image coding.